kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 The ways people deal with their convictions.
 And how people keep or maintain, even invent an identity.

-Outside of reality the prisoners make their own version of reality.
+Being outside of daily societal reality, the prisoners make their own version of reality.
 In the second season of Sam Esmail's series _Mr.
 Robot_, Elliot uses his imagination to escape from the mental stress in prison.
 He makes up an entire story line in which visits of his sister in prison are replaced with visits at his mother's place.
 His alternative reality is staged in the real world, where prison routines become mundane routines.
 Breakfast is eaten at the same table in the same diner with the same friend.

+Elliot escapes: Prison reality -> daily reality.

+People escape: Daily reality -> online reality.

+But not only escape.
+A place where ideas come to life.

+I would argue that there is some overlap with social media.
+Subcultures form and create teir own identities.
+It supports a social structure where like-minded people are put together in a concentrated sphere of influence.
+In the prison model, this may be criminals from different backgrounds and convictions.
+Here, the only thing the inmates have to identify is their body.
+Depending on skin color an inmate gets automatically put in a gang.
+It is impossible to hide your identity, that gets superimposed.
+While online, it is much easier to shape yourself.

 [^san-quentin]: [http://www.imdb.com/title/tt1235534/?ref_=nv_sr_1](http://www.imdb.com/title/tt1235534/?ref_=nv_sr_1)